jtylynn/handbook/Hiring Documents/Guide to Your Equity.md

 For SOE’s fundraise:

-$175,000 was raised on notes with a cap of $5m
+$XXX was raised on notes with a cap of $5m

-$1,683,555 was raised on notes with a cap of $6m

-Anyone is always welcome to ask B, our CEO, any questions they have about their options, SOE’s fundraising, or anything else related to equity at SOE.
+Anyone is always welcome to ask POPS any questions they have about their options, SOE’s fundraising, or anything else related to equity at SOE.
 However, everyone should also consult a lawyer before making important financial decisions, especially regarding their equity because there are complex legal and tax requirements that may apply.